-The researchers treated 535 adults who suffered from a stroke.
+The researchers, from the Peking Union Medical College Hospital and the Chinese Academy of Medical Science, treated 535 adults who suffered from a stroke.
 The patients were randomly given one of three possible treatments: the combination of an infusion (blood infusion) of celery seed extracted Dl-3-n-butylphthalide followed by a capsule of it; the Dl-3-n-butylphthalide for fourteen days with an aspirin; or the standard conventional medical treatment – a fourteen day infusion of the drug ozagrel (ozagrel hydrochloride) followed by an aspirin.

 The researchers then examined the patients after ninety days, and via a test called the Modified Rankin Scale, determined that the patients who took the celery seed extract were in better condition than those who took the ozagrel drug.
 The Modified Rankin Scale gauges the disability of a post-stroke victim, and their ability to resume day-to-day activities.

 The researchers concluded that the celery seed extract “was associated with a significantly favorable outcome” than the standard drug treatment.